sofakid/Skoarcery/README.md

 constructed parse tree, it will not create a new skoarnode, instead appending its noads to its parent's children list.

-- \* after a nonterminal means there is corresponding semantic code for this, defined in:
+- \* after a nonterminal means there is corresponding semantic code for this: [decorating.sc]
-    - SuperCollider: [skoarmantics.sc]
-    - Python:        [skoarmantics.py]

 ### Misc Skoarcery